nchlswhttkr/mellophone/README.md

 :trumpet: :trumpet: :trumpet:

-I'm trying some full stack stuff, watch this space.
+## Contributing

+Contributions are welcome!
+Please be respectful in your interactions with other contributors.

+For a guide on getting Mellophone running locally, please see the [Getting Started](#getting-started) section.

-## Installation
+## Getting Started

 ### Frontend

-To run the frontend you will need [Yarn](https://yarnpkg.org/) (and to have [Node](https://nodejs.org/) installed).
-Being familiar with how a React app built off [create-react-app](https://facebook.github.io/create-react-app/docs/) works is of benefit too.
+To run the frontend you will need [Yarn](https://yarnpkg.org/) (as well as [Node](https://nodejs.org/)).
+Being familiar with how a React app built using [create-react-app](https://facebook.github.io/create-react-app/docs/) works is beneficial too.

-To setup the frontend, you will need to install its dependencies and start the development server.
+To set up the frontend, you will need to install its dependencies and start the development server.

 ```
 cd mellophone/frontend